Wu Rongrong: Activism

 In 2015, to mark International Women's Day on 8 March, Wu and some other Chinese feminism activists, including the Five, planned to hand out pamphlets on public buses and subways to raise awareness on sexual harassment.
 However, their plan was thwarted by the police and ten activists were detained and faced public disorder charges.
-During the detention, Wu was denied medication for her Hepatitis condition, leading to a deteriorating health condition.
-On April 13, after weeks of detention, Wu was released from custody on bail together with four other activists.
+While detained, Wu was denied her hepatitis medication, leading to a deteriorating health condition.
+On 13 April, after weeks of detention, Wu was released from custody on bail together with four other activists.
 After the release, Wu's husband said in a telephone interview that Wu was "emotionally collapsed" from the foul language and threats she was subjected to in jail.

 The activism of Wu and others received international support during this time.
 Hillary Clinton, running as a democratic presidential candidate at the time, tweeted "The detention of Chinese women's activists must end" and described the government action as "inexcusable."
-Then U.S. Secretary of State John Kerry made similar comments to call for the release of the activists.
+John Kerry, then U.S. Secretary of State, made similar comments to call for the release of the activists.

-In 2017, Wu was denied a permit to study law in Hong Kong by the local county security authority in Shanxi Province, despite the fact that she was already accepted by the University of Hong Kong prior to the block and granted a visa by Hong's Immigration Department.
+In 2017, Wu was denied a permit to study law in Hong Kong by the local county security authority in Shanxi Province, despite the fact that she was already accepted by the University of Hong Kong prior to the block and granted a visa by the Hong Kong Immigration Department.
 In addition, she received a ten-year ban from leaving the country.
 However, through lengthy negotiations, she was granted permission to go to Hong Kong a week later.

-When #MeToo movement gathered momentum globally, Wu offered support and advice to activists campaigning for policies to prevent sexual harassment in Chinese universities.
+When the #MeToo movement gathered momentum globally, Wu offered support and advice to activists campaigning for policies to prevent sexual harassment in Chinese universities.